Pross/reBusted/readme.md

 Force browsers to load the most recent file if modified.

-## Install
-Install the plugin from https://wordpress.org/plugins/rebusted/ or directly via plugins install in WP

 ## Description

 Saves you from asking "have you emptied your cache?".